RyanTanWJ/Useful-Files/DockerDocumentation/ServerClientExample/README.md

     COPY <unity-app-name>.x86_64 ./root
     COPY <unity-app-name>_Data.x86_64 ./root/<unity-app-name>_Data

-## Configure your docker-compose.yml file
+## Configure your docker-compose file
 Here you will specify a set of instructions to start a UserClient on your physical machine, run containers with the ServiceClient with specific settings.
 Provided below is an example of a ```docker-compose.yml``` file, followed by the explanations for how to use the keys.

     version: "3.8"